ros-drivers/advanced_navigation_driver/README.md

 Copyright 2017, Advanced Navigation

-This is an example using the Advanced Navigation Spatial SDK to create a ROS driver that reads and decodes the anpp packets (in this case packet #20 and packet #27) and publishes the information as ROS topics / messages.
+This is an example using the Advanced Navigation Spatial SDK to create a ROS driver that reads and decodes the anpp packets (in this case packet #20, #27, #36 and #40) and publishes the information as ROS topics / messages.

 It should work on all Advanced Navigation INS devices.